Younes-ch/library-management-system/README.md

 In addition to the API, the project includes a landing page that shows all the books in the database.
 The landing page also features a navbar with a search function that allows you to search for books by title, author, genre or year.
 There is also an "Add" section that shows a form to add a new book to the database.

+# Note

+There are 2 files:
+- `to_add_1.json` and `to_add_5.json`: These are 2 JSON files you can use to add books through the API with cURL or Postman, etc.. to experiment with the API.